bhavanb/Timetable-Generator/readme.md

 The generated timetable(s) will be written to individual .csv files in the `out/` directory.
 Timings for break, lunch etc. are not currently customizable.
 This may be added in the future.

 ## Working:
-The working of this project has been documented thoroughly with inline and Javadoc comments along with the code.
+The working of this project has been documented thoroughly with inline and Javadoc comments alongside the code.